 Caroline Delieutraz, Juliette-Andréa Elie, Bruno Fontana, Sissi Farassat, Zacharie Gaudrillot-Roy,

-Emilie Brout & Maxime Marion, Jean-Baptiste Perrot, Bertrand Planes, Caio Reisewitz, Miguel Rothschild, Wild Ludovic.
+Emilie Brout & Maxime Marion, Jean-Baptiste Perrot, Bertrand Planes, Caio Reisewitz, Miguel Rothschild, Ludovic Sauvage.

 Opening the 09 November at 18h ON RESERVATION ONLY.

-Please send an email with name and surname to: firstname.lastname@example.org
+Please send an email with first and last name to: firstname.lastname@example.org

 From Tuesday to Sunday